-In addition to providing high-quality family entertainment events, the Harlem Ambassadors perform “Stay in School, Stay off Drugs” assembly programs to encourage kids to work hard in school, respect themselves and their peers, listen to adult authority figures, believe in themselves, set goals, and focus on their education so they can achieve their goals.
+In addition to comedy basketball shows, the Harlem Ambassadors perform “Stay in School, Stay off Drugs, Don't Be a Bully” assemblies, skills clinics, and family fun nights.
+The Harlem Ambassadors encourage kids to work hard in school, respect themselves and their peers, listen to adult authority figures, believe in themselves, set goals, not be a bully, and focus on their education.

-To schedule a youth program, please contact Andria Simons, director of client services, at 1-888-386-4667 or email@example.com
+To schedule a youth program, please contact Mikayla Adair, School Programs Coordinator, at 970-472-1000 or firstname.lastname@example.org.

 - "As a teacher at Warrenton, I am critical of the class time we give up when we attend assemblies.
 An assembly must meet stringent criteria in my opinion, to be worthy of taking valuable teaching time away from the classroom.
 The Harlem Ambassadors were a group that met my criteria.
 The time spent watching their performance and listening to their testimonials left a positive and lasting impact on my students."
 Shellie O'Connor, Warrenton Grade School, Warrenton, OR